laramartin/android_book_listing/README.md

 - [Android Basics Nanodegree at Udacity.com](https://www.udacity.com/course/android-basics-nanodegree-by-google--nd803).

 # Description
-- Book Listing app.
+- Search books by author or title.
 - Retrieves data from Google Books API.
-- Any title or author can be search.
 - Only the first 10 results will be displayed.

 # Screenshot